Yvonnexx/foodtruck/README.md

 foodtruck-app
 ============

-Project:
+Project
 --------
 Food Trucks

-Live site:
+Live site
 ----------
 http://yvonnexiao.kd.io:5000/

 Have hosted the app on koding, but it will ask you click on the link again to redirect to the app url.
 It’s an default setting for kidding.

-Hosted repository:
+Hosted repository
 ------------------
 https://github.com/Yvonnexx/foodtruck

-Technical Track:
+Technical Track
 ----------------
 Back-end

-Reasoning behind my technical choices:
+Reasoning behind my technical choices
 --------------------------------------
 Have some relevant experience building a back-end service for web-app.

-Level of experience with technical stack:
+Level of experience with technical stack
 -----------------------------------------
 Python Advanced
 Javascript Beginner